FLSA Exempt Test: Everything You Need to Know

 An exempt employee has almost no rights at all under the overtime rules of the FSLA.
 The only thing an exempt employee is entitled to under FLSA is receiving the full amount of the base salary in any work period in which they are performing their work duties.
 The FLSA does not stop an employer from requiring an exempt employee to clock in or make up lost time due to absence.
 Exempted employees may have rights under other laws than the FSLA through other laws, employment policies, or contracts.

 If you need help with the FLSA exempt test, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.